thom-bahm/Gerstner-waves-UE4/Ideas.md

 * If moon shapes up nicely and doesn't take ridiculous amount of time it could be cool to have a visible tidal effect if that makes any physical sense (also the orbit would have to be mad quick for it to be easily noticeable)

 ### Water stuff:
-* Implement super cheap water-types (different waves/ foam for Ocean/pond/lake) by taking the point at the middle of the plane (or multiple points) and casting out 7 rays going from 0 -> 45 -> 90 -> 135...
+* **(BS)** Implement super cheap water-types (different waves/ foam for Ocean/pond/lake) by taking the point at the middle of the plane (or multiple points) and casting out 7 rays going from 0 -> 45 -> 90 -> 135...
 And if it's open water (not closed in), its ocean, if points are within a specific range it's lake otherwise pond, etc.
 * Implement Beaufort scale based on distance from shore (Mention in ACIII article), Probably gonna want to implement FFT waves and foam, reflect/refraction first.
-* Calculate wave direction based on shoreline vertices so that the direction is believable and actually dynamic along the waves.
+* **(BS)** Calculate wave direction based on shoreline vertices so that the direction is believable and actually dynamic along the waves.
 * Figure out tesselation for obvious performance reasons if I intend to make very large or infinte ocean.
+* **(BS)** Create lod system based on distance from shore that determines opacity, Depth tint and whether or not/how much to use fake SSS, reflection, translucency, and whatever else. there would only be 2-3 lods, shoreline, medium water, and deepwater - medium water is probably optional, if there's a convincing way to very smoothly transition from
+Shoreline/Shallow->Deepwater lods I wouldn't need it.
+* Make foam gather more right at the shoreline and then have little to no foam in shallow, followed by lots of foam in deep water.
+* **probably just gonna finish Gerstner Waves and follow along with Tessendorf paper and then see where I'm at before doing any of this**